nazan/time-capsule/readme.md

 1. Reservor node - Works in unison with other nodes of its kind to store a symetric key which was used to encrypt an end-user message.
 More accurately, for a given symetric key, a single node will hold only a slice of the key.
 Once a reservoir node intercepts a slice of a key, it will keep that slice in its storage until it is called upon (by a controller node) to participate in the collaborative effort to reconstitute the whole key.
 This effort is triggered by a controller node, which is explained in more detail below.
 Each reservoir node has a reference to at least one controller node.
 It can send messages to the controller node via that reference.
 Each reservoir node also subscribes to the public channel 'ch0' to which the controller node may or may not broadcast a message on.

 2. Controller node - This type of node has 2 more features in addition to all the features of a reservoir node.
 Only one controller node will be included in each instance of system deployment.
-    a.
-Acts as a registry of reservoir nodes.
+    1. Acts as a registry of reservoir nodes.
 Responds with a random list of reservoir nodes from its registry once called upon by an end-user for such a list.
-    b.
-Storage of first slice of any symetric key will always be handled by the controller node.
+    2. Storage of first slice of any symetric key will always be handled by the controller node.
 Which qualifies it to perform the second additional feature.
 That is, to trigger the collaborative effort to reconstitute a symetric key once the expiry time of that key is detected.

 ## Encryption